 Levaquin and Aortic Aneurysms

-Peripheral neuropathy is a type of nerve damage that can occur rapidly (within hours or days) and cause permanent complications.
-Contact your doctor immediately if you develop symptoms like numbness, tingling, pain, burning or muscle weakness in the arms or legs, or sensory changes (texture, temperature, etc.).
+Peripheral neuropathy is a type of nerve damage that can occur rapidly (within hours or days of the first dose of Levaquin) and cause permanent complications.
+The symptoms include numbness, tingling, pain, burning or muscle weakness in the arms or legs, or sensory changes (texture, temperature, etc.).

 Levaquin Nerve Damage Lawsuits

 Hundreds of lawsuits involving Levaquin-induced nerve damage have been centralized into a Multi-District Litigation (MDL No. 2642) in Minnesota.
 Janssen Pharmaceuticals is now facing over 1,000 lawsuits involving fluoroquinolone antibiotics from victims all over the United States.

 Levaquin Black Box Warning for Tendon Injuries